Xlocsinjr/progProject/PROCESS.md

 - The world map and the scatter plot now can show data.
 The next step will be to create a json for the data for GHG emission per sector and to create a first version of the grouped bar chart.

+#### 17-01-2018    week2 - wednesday
+- New optional idea for the grouped bar chart: Via checkboxes the user can which sectors the chart will show.